-A dental hygienist worked at the practice.
-They and the dentist provided patients with advice to improve and maintain good oral health.
+Three dental hygienist /therapists worked part-time at the practice.
+They and the dentists provided patients with advice to improve and maintain good oral health.
 Patients told us that they were well informed about the use of fluoride paste and the effects of smoking on oral health.
-Staff spoken with were aware of the Department of Health publication -'Delivering Better Oral Health; a toolkit for prevention' which is an evidence based toolkit to support dental practices in improving their patient's oral and general health.
+Staff spoken with were aware of the Department of Health publication - 'Delivering Better Oral Health; a toolkit for prevention' which is an evidence based toolkit to support dental practices in improving their patient's oral and general health.

-The dental hygienists focused on treating gum disease and giving advice about the prevention of decay and gum disease including advice on tooth brushing techniques and oral hygiene products.
+The dental hygienists/therapists focused on treating gum disease and giving advice about the prevention of decay and gum disease including advice on tooth brushing techniques and oral hygiene products.
 Information leaflets on oral health were given out by staff.
 There was an assortment of different information leaflets available in patient areas.